niznik-p/princeton-py-ai/README.md

 # princeton-py-ai
 Exploring how Copilot, ChatGPT, and Gemini can help us code.
+(With a little Claude now too!)

 ## One-Off Tests

-bad_loop.py is just a simple program I wrote with a while loop so I could ask the assistants how to improve it.
+**bad_loop.py** is just a simple program I wrote with a while loop so I could ask the assistants how to improve it.

-i_like_to_wait.py is another simple program where I tried to do matrix math but decided to be a little silly and did it in a for loop and asked the program to wait so the computer wouldn't overheat or get mad at me.
+**i_like_to_wait.py** is another simple program where I tried to do matrix math but decided to be a little silly and did it in a for loop and asked the program to wait so the computer wouldn't overheat or get mad at me.

-web_scrape_lpga_gemini.py was from an attempt I made to ask the assistants to generate code to determine what the next LPGA tournament was.
+**web_scrape_lpga_gemini.py** was from an attempt I made to ask the assistants to generate code to determine what the next LPGA tournament was.
 ChatGPT and Copilot went the API route, so I decided to work with Gemini's attempt and did not need to edit too many lines of code to get it working (even if it's buggy and not particularly reliable!).

 ## Goofy Obstacle Course